Motivated Reasoning and the Political Economy of Climate Change Inaction: Introduction

 \end{flushright}

 Climate change is one of the most pressing issues of our time, threatening the livelihoods of millions of people around the globe.
-Information about climate change and global warming has been available for more than a century, dating back at least to Svante Arrhenius' (1896) famous paper ``On the Influence of Carbonic Acid in the Air upon the Temperature of the Ground.''
+Information about climate change and global warming has been available for more than a century, dating back at least to Svante Arrhenius' (1896) famous paper ``\emph{On the Influence of Carbonic Acid in the Air upon the Temperature of the Ground}.''
 However, despite an ever-growing scientific consensus that increasing atmospheric CO2 concentrations will severely impact our planet, little to no action was taken to stop this process for most of the last few decades.
-Many reasons have been put forward to explain the inaction of political decision-makers, ranging from lobbying interests to widespread disinformation campaigns like those of ExxonMobil.
-In this paper, I discuss a different, simpler channel: the electoral incentives of politicians when voters may choose to hold motivated beliefs.
+Many reasons have been put forward to explain the inaction of political decision-makers, ranging from lobbying interests to widespread misinformation campaigns like those of ExxonMobil (e.g., \citealp{OreskesConway:2011merchants}, or \citealp{SupranRahmsdorfOreskes:2023}).
+In this paper, we discuss a different, simpler channel: the electoral incentives of politicians when voters may hold motivated beliefs.

+The looming dire consequences of climate change may, if taken seriously, create stress and anxiety.
+In an effort to avoid these negative emotions, people may choose to hold motivated beliefs, ignoring information that suggests climate change is severe, while overreacting to information suggesting there is nothing to worry about.
+Psychologists and economists alike have long been aware of such information processing biases, as exemplified by Kunda's (1990) seminal paper or the recent survey by \cite{AmelioZimmermann:2023}, and multiple studies have provided evidence for their empirical relevance (for example, \citealp{LewandowskyEtAl:2013}, \citealp{Thaler:2021,Thaler:2024}, and \citealp{LoisEtAl:2024}).